Rollable pine screen

-In contrast to followers of the Bauhaus movement, who celebrated linear formalism, designer Alvar Aalto used nature for inspiration.
-His designs are organic creations that are influenced by the Scandinavian landscape.
+Unlike the followers of the Bauhaus movement, who celebrated linear formalism, designer Alvar Aalto took nature as his model.
+His designs are organic designs influenced by the Scandinavian landscape.

-Alvar Aalto designed the Screen 100 for the Finnish company Artek in 1938, a company he founded.
-With a total length of 2 meters and a height of 1,5, the room divider can be rolled together to save space.
-Thanks to the flexible pine plywood production, the screen can be placed and arranged free-standing, as you desire.
-This leads to the room divider having an organic wave shape.
-A trademark of the designer, which comes up in many of his product designs and architectural works.
+Alvar Aalto designed the screen in 1938 for the Finnish company Artek , of which he was a co-founder.
+With an overall length of 2 metres and a height of 1.
+5 metres, the room divider can be rolled up to save space.
+Thanks to the flexible plywood processing of pine wood, the screen can be placed and arranged free-standing as desired.
+In doing so, the room divider creates an organic wave shape.
+A trademark of the designer, which can be found in many of his product designs and architectural works.

-With the flexible screen made from pine wood with clear varnish, rooms can be divided elegantly, created from scratch or restructured.
-If it isn’t needed, the Screen 100 by Artek can easily be rolled together for storage.
-Thus, the Screen 100 perfectly combines the basic elements of Alvar Aalto's design: functionality paired with natural materials and organic shapes.
+With the flexible screen made of clear lacquered pine wood, rooms can be elegantly separated, newly created or structured.
+When not in use, the 100 screen from Artek can simply be rolled up.
+Thus, the room divider perfectly combines the basic elements of Alvar Aalto's design: functionality paired with natural materials and an organic form language.